Top Cooku Dupe Cooku: Format

-After pairing up, teams take part in a 20-minute quick-fire cooking task called the Golden Table Challenge.
-The winning team earns the right to cook at a special golden workstation equipped with premium amenities and enjoys exclusive privileges for the rest of the episode — such as immunity, priority access to ingredients, and additional support from their chef mentor.
+After pairing up, teams take part in a 20 minute quick-fire cooking task called the golden table challenge.
+The winning team earns the right to cook at a special golden workstation equipped with premium amenities, and they enjoy exclusive privileges for the rest of the episode such as immunity, priority access to ingredients, and additional support from their chef mentor.